ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 Accessing the Cluster from PuTTY
 --------------------------------

-These instructions are for PuTTY, if you are using a different terminal search for similar information on the Hub or ask a team member for help.
+These instructions are for PuTTY, if you are using a different SSH client search for similar information on the Hub or ask a team member for help.

 For your first time on PuTTY, you will set up and save the instructions for a slurm session.
 To do this: